-This production is Theatre 62’s entry in the 2016 Bromley Theatre Guild Full Length Play Festival.
+This production was Theatre 62’s entry in the 2016 Bromley Theatre Guild Full Length Play Festival.

 It’s 1931 and composer Richard Strauss and novelist Stefan Zweig embark on a fruitful and invigorating partnership.